What Is the Cost of Manufacturing in Mexico Compared to China?

 Energy Costs Are Cheaper in Mexico

-The costs of energy for powering factories is a major concern for manufacturers all over the world.
-Global primary energy consumption has increased steadily over the past century as a result of several factors, including the rapid industrialization of China.
+Energy costs for powering factories are a major concern for manufacturers all over the world.
+Global primary energy consumption has increased steadily over the past century due to several factors, including the rapid industrialization of China.

-Compared to the rest of the world, China currently has an average industrial power rate of US$0.084/kWh.
-Compared to China, the average industrial power rate in Mexico ranges from US$0.09/kWh to US$0.11/kWh.
+Compared to the rest of the world, China currently has an average industrial power rate of US$0.089/kWh.
+Compared to China, the average industrial power rate in Mexico ranges from US$0.015/kWh to US$0.21/kWh.

 Although the unregulated electricity utilities in Mexico can be higher than those in China, natural gas prices are similar to those in the United States.
 Compared to the US, China’s natural gas costs are between 50 and 170% higher.